drolsonmi/math2040/Labs/2040_Lab01_IntroToPython.md

 # Lab 1: Intro to Python

 ## Different programming languages for statistics
-* SAS (For very large and professional statistics)
+* SAS (Statistical Analysis System - For very large and professional statistics)
 * R (Created specifically for statistics - Great as an introduction)
 * Python (Broad application language - Has become equal in most respects to R)
 * SQL (Not specifically for statistics, but integral with R and Python)